-1

 Guidance and Best Practice

-Has your IDB adopted a formal Scheme of Delegation? \boxtimes No 🗌
+Has your IDB adopted a formal Scheme of Delegation?
+No 🗌

-Has your IDB provided training for board members in the last year in the any of the following area ıs?
+Has your IDB provided training for board members in the last year in the any of the following areas?

-Governance \boxtimes
+Governance

-inance
+Finance

 Environment

 Health, safety and welfare

-Communications and engagement Other (please describe)
+Communications and engagement

+Other (please describe)

-s your Board's website information current for this financial year?
-(Board membership, audited accounts, programmes of works, WLMPS, etc) vide co No 🗌
+Is your Board's website information current for this financial year?
+(Board membership, audited accounts, programmes of works, WLMPS, etc)Yes No 🗌

+Has your IDB adopted computerised accounting and rating systems?Yes $igtimes$ No 🗌

+Has your board published all minutes of meetings on the website? contact

+When planning maintenance and capital works are environmental impacts taken into account and who possible best practice applied?
+Yes

 Has your Board adopted the following governance documents?

-Standing Orders No 📗
+anding Orders No 🗌

 Have the Standing Orders been approved by MinistersYes No 🗌

-ByelawsYes \boxtimes No 🗌
+Byelaws No 🗌

-f you have Byelaws, have you adopted the latest model byelaws published in 2012Yes \boxtimes No 🗌
+If you have Byelaws, have you adopted the latest model byelaws published in Yes 🔀 No 🗌

-Have the Byelaws been approved by MinistersYes No 🗍
+Have the Byelaws been approved by MinistersYes No 🗌

-Code of Conduct for Board Members No 🗌
+Code of Conduct for Board MembersYes No 🗌

+Financial RegulationsYes No 🗌

-Financial Regulations .Yes No Register of Member's Interests res No 🗌 Anti-fraud and corruption policy Yes No No Board membership and attendance How many Board members (in total - elected and appointed) do you have on your IDB?
+Register of Member's Interests No 🗌

+Anti-fraud and corruption policy No 🗌

+Board membership and attendance

+How many Board members (in total - elected and appointed) do you have on your IDB?
 40 Seats available to appointed members under the Land Drainage Act 1991.
 22 Number of elected members on the board at year end.
 21 Number of appointed members on the board at year end.
-19 Mean average number of elected members in attendance at each board meeting over the last financial year.
-6.7 Mean average number of appointed members in attendance at each board meeting over the last financial year.
-12.3 Did elections comply with the requirements specified by the Secretary of State under Regula No N/A Aation 28 of the No N/A Complaints procedure Is the procedure for a member of the public to make a complaint about the IDB accessible for of its website?
-Number of complaints received in the financial year?
-0 Number of complaints outstanding in the financial year?
+18 Mean average number of elected members in attendance at each board meeting over the 7 last financial year.
+Mean average number of appointed members in attendance at each board meeting over the last financial year.
+11.6 Have you held elections within the last three years?
+No N/A ation 28 of the Complaints procedure the procedure for a member of the public to make a complaint about the IDB accessible for its website? rom the front page Yes No Number of complaints received in the financial year?
+1 Number of complaints outstanding in the financial year?
 0 Number of complaints referred to the Local Government Ombudsman?
 0 Number of complaints upheld by the Local Government Ombudsman?
-0 Public Engagement Set out what your Board has done in this financial year to engage with the public (tick relevant ant box(es) below): Press releases Newsletters Web site Meetings Shows/events (including open days/inspections) Consultations Notices Percentage (in value) of drainage rates outstanding at year end?
-1.96%
+0 Public Engagement Set out what your Board has done in this financial year to engage with the public (tick relevant ant box(es) below): ress releases Newsletters $\boxtimes$ Web site $\boxtimes$ Meetings $\boxtimes$ Shows/events (including open days/inspections) Consultations Notices Percentage (in value) of drainage rates outstanding at year end?
+1.48%